justwriteclick/docslikecode/_posts/articles/2019-04-20-github-pages-python-sphinx.md

 If you prefer to write in ReStructured Text instead of Markdown for your technical documentation, you're in good company.
 There are quite a few benefits to using Sphinx, Python, RST, and Sphinx extensions because these tools are custom-built with developer documentation in mind.

-Another great offering is GitHub Pages, with automatic publishing when a known branch, such as master or gh-pages is updated.
+Another great offering is GitHub Pages, with automatic publishing when a known branch, such as the `master` or `gh-pages` branch is updated.

 So, how about the best of both?
-Let's dive into two key configurations that enable you to publish Python Sphinx pages to GitHub Pages.
+Let's dive into the key configurations that enable you to publish Python Sphinx pages to GitHub Pages.

 ## Naming the GitHub repository can affect the resulting URL